definaa2412/Hotel-Booking-Cancellation-Prediction/README.md

           From the output table above, we can conclude that:
           1. The low adr doesn't cancel more hotel booking than the high adr.
           2. The high adr cancel more hotel booking than the low adr.

+### Conclusions

+    1. The best machine learning model to predict hotel booking cancellation is Random Forest with the accuaracy reaches 94%.
+    2. The three most important features to predict hotel booking cancellation are **lead_time**, **adr** and **deposit_type**.

+### Recommendations

+  1. Holding promotions that attract more tourists to increase visitors from abroad.
+  2.